| Caranthir had identified forty

 Master Gelmir, his wife, Orelindë, and his daughter, Eldarwen,

-So far, the Chief Counsellor had learned very little, and had
+So far, the Chief Counsellor had learned very little, aided not

-been aided not one whit by Captain Golradir.
-He had high hopes
+one whit by Captain Golradir, but he had high hopes of Master

 He did not disappoint.